-You may have heard that mowing a wet lawn can be damaging not only to your lawn mower but also to your grass.
-While this is true if you have no choice but to mow a wet lawn, here are 6 steps you can take to minimize any potential damage to your lawn or mower.
+As your local lawn care service provider, Ryan Lawn & Tree wants to make sure we work together to take the best care of your lawn.
+You may have heard that mowing wet grass after rain can be damaging not only to your lawn mower but also to your grass.
+While this is true, if you have no choice but to mow a wet lawn, here are six steps you can take to minimize any potential damage to your lawn or mower.

 Mowing with dull blades causes extra stress to your lawn by shredding it rather than cutting it.
 This makes it easier for diseases to take over your lawn.
 Keep your grass healthy, especially in damp mowing conditions, with a sharpened blade.
-If you’re strapped for time or prefer to have an expert sharpen your lawn mower blade, choose a small engine repair shop or hardware store in your area to safely and effectively do this project.
+If you’re strapped for time or prefer to have an expert sharpen your lawn mower blade, choose a small engine repair shop like Maisch Small Engine in Kansas City or hardware store in your area to safely and effectively do this project.

-If your lawn consists of cool-season grasses, you’ll want to raise your mower deck to cut at about 3-4 inches.
+If you’ve had Ryan Lawn & Tree seed your lawn with cool-season grasses, you’ll want to raise your mower deck to cut at about 3 to 4 inches.
 Most homeowners cut these grasses too short, and that causes more problems that are magnified by damp conditions.
 Your mower cannot handle cutting cool-season grasses so short in damp conditions, so move the mower deck to the highest or second-highest setting.
+Also, if you have recently seeded your yard, you might enjoy downloading and reading RYAN’s How to Care for Your Newly Seeded Lawn.

 Don’t overfill your mower with fuel — only purchase enough fuel to use in two to three weeks.
 Ethanol in gasoline has an affinity for moisture, which can affect your mowing.
 Prevent fuel contamination by using a stabilizer when filling your mower, and only purchase more after your fuel has depleted.